• Skip to main content

 • Does the cost or time to fix the accessibility issues in the theme exceed the cost or time of choosing a new theme (or hiring a company to build a new theme)?

-• Is the theme still meeting my needs from a marketing standpoint or is it time for a refresh anyway?
+• Is the theme still meeting my marketing needs, or is it time for a refresh?

-• Are there other technical issues in my theme aside from accessibility problems (things like not Gutenberg compatible, not mobile responsive, bloat or speed issues, etc.)?
+• Are there other technical issues in my theme aside from accessibility problems (things like not being Gutenberg compatible, not being mobile responsive, bloat or speed issues, etc.)?

 Answering those questions will help you to decide whether to fix the accessibility problems in your current WordPress theme or whether it’s time to build a new accessible website.